rlugojr/linkurious-enterprise-manual/en/manage/Duplicate.md

-Note that when duplicating from the Workspace, we are directly switch to the duplicate version to work on it.
+Note that when duplicating from the Workspace, we are directly switching to the duplicate version to work on it.

 <div class="alert alert-info">
     It is possible to duplicate a visualization shared with you by another user.